Blog

 • Monitor storage conditions.
 Check the storage conditions frequently and remove any potatoes exhibiting late blight.

-Cropium could assist you to safeguard your potato fields from potato late blight.
-Secondly, this technology can be used for the purpose of prevention of potato late blight.
-You should apply Novobac’s best fungicide at the 6 inch stage so as to prevent diseases.
+Cropium could assist you to safeguard your potato fields from late blight.
+Secondly, this fungicide can be used for the purpose of prevention of potato late blight fungus.
+Cropium should be applied to plants at the 6 inch stage so as to prevent late blight disease of potatoes.

-Best fungicide for potato late blight can be applied as a second agent for potato late blight infections.
-In case you locate potato late blight in your potato patch, use Cropium to the infected plants to prevent the disease from spreading.
+The fungicide can be applied as a second agent for potato late blight infections.
+In case you locate potato late blight in your potato patch, use cropium to the infected plants to prevent the disease from spreading.

 References: